The Pagliuca-Mena brothers are two musicians,

-The Brothers Silvano Pagliuca-Mena (pianist, double bassist, guitarist and composer) and Angelo Pagliuca-Mena (percussionist and composer) are two Venezuelan musicians of Italian and Spanish ancestry.
-They were raised in a family of artists and intellectuals.
+The Pagliuca-Mena brothers: Silvano (pianist, double bassist, guitarist) and Angelo (percussionist) are two Venezuelan musicians, composers, producers and educators.
+They were raised into an Italian-Spanish family of artists and intellectuals.
 Their father is an empirical musician and their mother is a dancer.

-The music of the Pagliuca-Mena brothers is eclectic, as a product of the continuing search for expressions through the art of music, experimenting several genres and styles of music which join with a very open aesthetic that merges Jazz, Contemporary Music, Classical European Music, Venezuelan and Latin-American Music, Flamenco, among others.
-All this fusion makes its appearance not only in their rendition of the standards or classics of the universal music, but also in their own compositions, which are fundamental part of this project: Pagliuca-Mena ensemble.
+The music of the Pagliuca-Mena brothers is eclectic, experimenting with several genres and styles of music which join with a very open aesthetic that merges Jazz, Contemporary Music, Classical European Music, Venezuelan and Latin-American Music, Flamenco, among others.